aprajnaparamita/learnNikud/README.md

 nikud learning app available free.
 Let us change that!
 This project is an attempt to create an objectively better learning experience.
 Using original sources we teach using the most commonly used words in a gradual and progressive way.
-Here is a mockup of the original design before any coding started.
+Click the image below to view the mockup of the original design before any coding started.

 [![Learn Nikud Pronunciation App](https://raw.githubusercontent.com/hexatridecimal/learnNikud/main/graphics/screen1.png)](https://app.moqups.com/uEk2UmZw30/view/page/ae8fe8eb0 "Learn Nikud Pronunciation App Mockup")